Platform 37

-Google King's Cross is an office building under construction in King's Cross, London, forming part of the Knowledge Quarter in King's Cross Central.
+Platform 37 is Google's new building in King's Cross, London, forming part of the Knowledge Quarter in King's Cross Central.
 It will be the headquarters of Google in the United Kingdom.
-It is the first building owned and designed by Google outside the United States.
-It is remarkable for being a long building, dubbed a 'landscraper', being 72 m tall at its highest point and 330 m long and will consist of 11 stories providing a total of 861,100sq ft of office space upon completion, making it the 8th largest building in Europe by office space.
-It is designed to home 7,000 staff and will replace Google's current office a street away on Pancras Square.
+It is the first building wholly owned and designed by Google outside the United States.
+Platform 37 features "terraced gardens on the roof."

-It is expected to open later in 2025.
+Its proportions of 72 m in height at its highest point and 330 m in length have led to it being dubbed a 'landscraper'.
+It consists of 11 stories, providing a total of 861,100sq ft of office space upon completion, making it the 8th largest building in Europe by office space.
+Google will occupy 60,000 of the more than 80,000 square meters, with retail planned underneath.
+It is designed to home 4,000 staff and will form part of a larger campus alongside Google's existing office a street away in Pancras Square.